Middlesex County Retirement Board Travel Regulations

 Regulations accepted by the board and approved by PERAC

-Amended as of July 1, 2020
+Amended as of July 1, 2024

 2. Rental Car Usage.
-Use of standard grade rental vehicles from a national rental agency is authorized.
+Use of standard grade rentals from a national rental agency is authorized.
 Standard grade is defined as an intermediate or full sized vehicle.
 A rental vehicle may be upgraded by the traveler; however, all additional costs associated with such upgrade shall be the responsibility of the traveler.
 An upgrade is authorized in the circumstance where two or more Board approved travelers share a rental vehicle and the cost to the System will result in a net savings.
 Rental at a weekly rate is authorized when such rate is less than the standard grade rental daily rate for the period of authorized travel.
 Rental at a special or promotional rate which includes a vehicle upgrade at a lesser rental rate than standard grade is authorized.

 3. Personal Motor Vehicle Usage.
-Use of a traveler's personal motor vehicle for retirement board travel shall be reimbursed at the mileage rate established annually by the Internal Revenue Service to calculate the deductible costs of operating an automobile for business purposes.
+Use of a traveler’s personal motor vehicle for retirement board travel shall be reimbursed at the mileage rate established annually by the Internal Revenue Service to calculate deductible costs of operating an automobile for business purposes.
 Parking and toll costs shall be reimbursed subject to proper documentation.

 4. Maximum Daily Reimbursement for Meals.
-The maximum daily reimbursement for the cost of meals while on Board authorized travel shall be $125.00.
+The maximum daily reimbursement for the cost of meals while on Board authorized travel shall be $150.00.
 The Board may, however, make allowances for reimbursement in excess of the allowable amount for travel to high-cost locations.
 All meal reimbursement requests must comply with 840 CMR 2.00 and be submitted with itemized receipts, setting forth the date and place of purchase.

-c.
-Prior to distribution, all payments of expense reimbursement requests shall be reviewed and approved by the Chief Administrative Officer.
+c) Prior to distribution, all payments of expense reimbursement requests shall be reviewed and approved by the Chief Administrative Officer.
 In the event the Chief Administrative Officer is the individual requesting reimbursement, the Chairman of the Board will review and approve the reimbursement request prior to payment.

-d.
-Expense reimbursement requests which are not in compliance shall be returned to the traveler with an explanation of non-compliance and shall be adjusted.
+d) Expense reimbursement requests which are not in compliance shall be returned to the traveler with an explanation of non-compliance and shall be adjusted.
 Partial payment of expense reimbursement requests are allowed to the extent that proper documentation supports such payment and is in compliance with 840 CMR 2.00 and the Supplemental Travel Regulations.

-1. Notwithstanding the provisions of 840 CMR 2.04(2), where expense payments of a traveler are to be reimbursed by the Board to a third party under 840 CMR 2.13, or where a delay in obtaining required proper documentation of expenses occurs through no fault of the traveler, or in any circumstance where the proper documentation required for reimbursement under 840 CMR 2.00 is not readily available, the Board may reasonably extend the time for submission of documents required for reimbursement, and such delay shall not be considered a violation for the purposes of 840 CMR 2.14.
+8. Notwithstanding the provisions of 840 CMR 2.04(2), where expense payments of a traveler are to be reimbursed by the Board to a third party under 840 CMR 2.13, or where a delay in obtaining required proper documentation of expenses occurs through no fault of the traveler, or in any circumstance where the proper documentation required for reimbursement under 840 CMR 2.00 is not readily available, the Board may reasonably extend the time for submission of documents required for reimbursement, and such delay shall not be considered a violation for the purposes of 840 CMR 2.14.

-2. From time to time, the Board shall review its Supplemental Travel Regulation and reimbursement process to ensure compliance with 840 CMR 2.00 and applicable rules and regulations promulgated by PERAC.
+9. From time to time, the Board shall review its Supplemental Travel Regulation and reimbursement process to ensure compliance with 840 CMR 2.00 and applicable rules and regulations promulgated by PERAC.

 Help Us Improve Mass.gov with your feedback